asimwe1/rust_chatapp/site/guide/10-pastebin.md

 use rand::{self, Rng};

-/// Table to retrieve base62 values from. const BASE62: &'static [u8] = b"0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz";
+/// Table to retrieve base62 values from. const BASE62: &[u8] = b"0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz";

 /// A _probably_ unique paste ID.
 pub struct PasteID<'a>(Cow<'a, str>);